Find out more about our exciting new initiative - the Breast Cancer Now Catalyst Programme

 A platform for progress

-We believe that if we act now, by 2050 no one else will die from breast cancer.
+We believe that if we act now, by 2050, everyone who develops breast cancer will live.
 But we can only reach this goal if we collaborate.
 We need to bring together the brightest minds, the best resources and the latest thinking so that there will be a day when breast cancer takes its last life.

 The Breast Cancer Now Catalyst Programme is an exciting new initiative that heralds the start of a new era for breast cancer research in Europe.
 The Programme will invite the world’s leading researchers and pharmaceutical companies to pool resources so that we can reach our 2050 goal sooner.